eNorese/eNorese/README.md

 # Hello 👋

 My name is Enzo, I'm from Chile and I'm IT engineer.

-- 🤝 I'm currently working as a freelance developer
+- 🤝 I'm currently working as a software engineer at <a href="https://github.com/TeamWorkChile" target="_blank" rel="noreferrer">TeamWork Chile</a>
 - ⚡ I like to be learning new things and face new challenges
 - 🔭 I'm passionate about science and technology, especially astronomy